-Whether you need an EWC or a normal toilet, you'll need to choose the right type of toilet for your bathroom.
+Whether you need an Euopean Water Closet(EWC) or a normal toilet, you'll need to choose the right type of toilet for your bathroom.
 Before you make your decision, you should know what the difference is between each type of toilet.
 Read on to learn more about the different types of toilets and flush tanks, as well as the features of each.
-If you're looking to buy a new toilet or a Europe closet, you'll want to make sure to consider all the different factors, including the cost, before deciding on one type over the other.
+If you're looking to buy a new toilet or a European Water Closet, you'll want to make sure to consider all the different factors, including the cost, before deciding on one type over the other.

-One of the most common styles of WCs is the wall-hung commode.
+One of the most common styles of WCs is the wall-hung commode, which is widely used in European Water Closet (EWC) installations.
 This type of WC is often more convenient for people with limited mobility, as it is attached to a wall, allowing for ample floor space.
 Another popular style is the wall-hung WC, which conceals both the flushing mechanism and water-outlet, making it suitable for smaller bathrooms.
-The wall-hung commode is also more attractive, providing a sleek, uncluttered look to the bathroom.
+The wall-hung European water closet also offers a sleek and modern appearance, providing a clean and uncluttered look.

 This type of toilet comes with three essential parts: a cistern, WC pan, and a rimless lid.
 The rimless design also makes the cleaning process more convenient as there is no rim to worry about.
 Some wall hung water closets are coated with a special glaze to prevent water seepage.
 Both types of WCs are available in a wide range of styles and prices, and most people can easily find replacement parts to repair and maintain their commode.